 The history and the doctrine of The Church of Jesus Christ of Latter-day Saints are weighted heavily on Joseph Smith, Jr (1805-1844).
 According to Smith, he journeyed into the woods in Palmyra, NY, at fourteen years old to pray about which church to join.
-Angelic beings appeared and told him not to follow any existing Christian denomination, all of which had perverted Christ’s true church (called The Great Apostasy).
+Angelic beings appeared and told him not to follow any existing Christian denomination, as all had perverted Christ’s true church (called The Great Apostasy).

 According to Smith, after seven years of failure, the angel Moroni (pictured by the bronze, trumpet-blasting angel who sits atop all LDS temples) finally led him to Cumorah Hill where, in September of 1827, he collected golden plates, Urim and Thummim (a set of stone-like spectacles), a breastplate, and the Sword of Laban.
 These plates contained histories of previously unknown Jewish descendants who had migrated to the Americas.
 Eventually, Smith translated the plates’ Reformed Egyptian by dictating English words as they appeared in the bottom of his hat.
 And thus, the Book of Mormon was born.

 Armed with “Another Testament of Jesus Christ,” Smith set about to re-establish Christ’s true church on the earth.
 His dynamic personality and sensational preaching drew many followers as they sojourned from Kirtland, OH, to Independence, MO, and then to Nauvoo, IL.
-In 1844, after 5 years in Nauvoo, Smith found himself imprisoned due to a controversy related to the destruction of a local printing press that had recently criticized Mormon polygamy.
+In 1844, after 5 years in Nauvoo, Smith found himself imprisoned due to a controversy related to the destruction of a local printing press that had recently criticized Smith’s polygamy.
 On the evening of June 27, 1844, a mob stormed the prison and murdered both Joseph and his brother Hyrum.

 The cornerstone of LDS theology is the “the doctrine of eternal progression.”
 In its most basic form, married couples can “progress” to godhood whereupon their heavenly offspring also have opportunity to become gods.
 Latter-day Saints sometimes claim that “eternal progression” is not a topic of much discussion in Ward meetings, which is true.
-But as the outlines of Mormon theology emerge, one will see that progression lies at the root of it all.
+But as the outlines of LDS theology emerge, one will see that progression lies at the root of it all.

-Mormons believe that in the past eons of time, Heavenly Father (or, Elohim) and Heavenly Mother bore billions of spirit children where they live near the star Kolob.
+Latter-day Saints believe that in the past eons of time, Heavenly Father (or, Elohim) and Heavenly Mother bore billions of spirit children where they live near the star Kolob.
 Of these celestial spirit-children, Jesus Christ was the firstborn and chief.
 Knowing that his spirit children could not themselves progress to godhood unless they took a human body, Heavenly Father decided to send them to earth to form families and “gain knowledge” unto their own potential godhood.
-But before finalizing this Plan of Salvation, Heavenly Father called all his spirit children to a council where he posed the question: When my children get to earth and sin, how will they return to me?
+But before finalizing this Plan of Salvation, Heavenly Father called all his spirit children to a council where he posed the following question: When my children get to earth and sin, how will they return to me?

-Lucifer proposed a plan that robbed these spirit children of free-will – obedience to Heavenly Father would be obligatory.
+Lucifer proposed a plan that robbed these spirit children of free-will – obedience to Heavenly Father would be required.
 Jesus’s plan, however, retained human choice and saves only those who follow Heavenly Father’s ways.
 Surmising that free-will maximized Heavenly Father’s glory, the council unanimously accepted Jesus’s proposal, which embittered Lucifer and touched off a heavenly war.
-Today people remember nothing of the pre-mortal life, of course, because Heavenly Father drops a Veil of Forgetfulness over human memory.
+Today people remember nothing of the pre-mortal life, of course, because Heavenly Father drops the Veil of Forgetfulness over human memory.